 There are certain general anti-avoidance taxation provisions under Japanese tax laws.
 For example, there is a general anti-avoidance taxation provision that allows a director of each tax office to re-classify a transaction in a case where a family corporation (douzoku kaisya) uses a scheme through which the amount of tax on a shareholder of the family corporation is reduced "unfairly".
 Similarly, there is an anti-avoidance taxation provision in the Japanese Inheritance Tax Law.

 2.7 Are there any arrangements in place in your jurisdiction for the disclosure of aggressive tax planning schemes?

-Currently, we do not have a rule for the disclosure of aggressive tax-planning schemes, although it is reported that the government is aiming to introduce the mandatory disclosure rule in response to Action 12 of the BEPS Plan.
+Currently, we do not have a rule for the disclosure of aggressive tax-planning schemes.

 3 Pre-entry Tax Planning